lovepreetkaur47/LovepreetBookStore/LovepreetBookStore/Readme.txt

-first i was enable them i remove error add it again 6.12 i changed routes in satrtup file to customr
+first i was enable them i remove error add it again 6.12 i changed routes in satrtup file to customr then i moved homeController.cs to area- customer- controler and delete model,Data folder